 to invite all of your teammates and invoice them for their share of team dues.

-Is it possible I could lose my $150 team deposit?
+Is it possible I could lose my $150 minimum team payment?

-Yes, your team deposit is non-refundable, secures your spot in a league, and serves as a commitment to play the season (many of our leagues have limited spots available).
-A team's deposit and/or dues will be refunded only if SOPFC cancels a league entirely, or if a team is not offered a position in a league/division determined to be appropriate for the team.
+Yes, your team's minimum payment of $150 towards full team dues is non-refundable, secures your spot in a league, and serves as a commitment to play the season (many of our leagues have limited spots available).
+A team's minimum payment and/or dues will be refunded only if SOPFC cancels a league entirely, or if a team is not offered a position in a league/division determined to be appropriate for the team.

 My teammates stiffed me.
 One left town and the other paid me with expired gift cards.
 Can you just call them and get their money?